Xilinx/kria-dfx-apps/README.md

 Repository consists of applications to test the accelerators and Jupyter notebooks to test accelertor orchestration.

 # Prerequisite for native compilation
+* Ethernet connection to the board.
+* Balena Etcher to flash Micro-SD card.

+## Steps
-- Program classic-22.04-kr06 image from Ubuntu on the SD card
+* Program classic-22.04-kr06 image from Ubuntu on the SD card
   1. Download "iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img.xz" by clicking "Download 64-bit" button under "Ubuntu Desktop 22.04 LTS" from https://ubuntu.com/download/amd-xilinx
   2. Decompress using "xz --decompress iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img.xz"
-  3. Program the iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img on SD Card using Balena Etcher Software using steps similar to https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started-ubuntu/setting-up-the-sd-card-image.html
+  3. Program the iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img on SD Card using Balena Etcher.
+Steps for flashing the Micro-SD card can be found [here](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started-ubuntu/setting-up-the-sd-card-image.html)

-Insert the Programmed SD Card in KV260/KR260 board and power ON the board.
-Connect to the board using serial terminal with baud rate:115200
+* Insert the Programmed SD Card in KV260/KR260 board and power ON the board.
+Connect to the serial output of the board with baud rate:115200

 Once linux boots up, use the below credentials to login and change password when prompted
 ```